Trilobite: Taxonomy

-Once soft-part anatomy had been recovered, the trilobites were originally allied to the Crustacea.
-A relationship with the Chelicerata, in a clade termed Arachnomorpha (Arachnata), was in vogue for some time, but, a more recent analysis of Panarthropoda suggests the trilobites are one of two major branches of Artiopoda.

 Morphology

 When trilobites are found, only the exoskeleton is preserved (often in an incomplete state) in all but a handful of locations.
 A few locations (Lagerstätten) preserve identifiable soft body parts (legs, gills, musculature & digestive tract) and enigmatic traces of other structures (e.g. fine details of eye structure) as well as the exoskeleton.
+Of the 20,000 known species only 38 have fossils with preserved appendages.